giuliovignati/butterworth_filter/README.md

 An alternative solution aimed at minimizing component usage would have included three Sallen-Key filters, one RC filter, and a non-inverting amplifier stage.
 This approach would have saved one operational amplifier.
 However, it was ultimately discarded in favor of a fully active solution, which offers greater versatility and improved performance.

-Given the relatively non-stringent specifications, a general-purpose operational amplifier was selected—specifically the *TL072* (and *TL071*).
+Given the relatively non-stringent specifications, a general-purpose operational amplifier was selected, specifically the *TL072* (and *TL071*).

 ### Component Value Calculation